wp-media/.github/.github/PULL_REQUEST_TEMPLATE.md

 ## Detailed scenario

-*Explain how to reproduce the issue (for bugs) or how to trigger the new code.
-You can refer to the GitHub issue or grooming if it is still applicable.*

 ### What was tested

 *Describe the scenarios that you tested, and specify if it is automated or manual.
 For manual scenarios, provide a screenshot of the results.*